mlanza/ai-literacy/201/09-rebooting-your-ai-assistant.md

    > “Trim this down to just the purpose, structure, and tone preferences.
 Leave out anything we’ve ruled out or haven’t decided.”

-   This is context engineering in action.
-You're not just managing space—you’re managing clarity.
+   You’re not just managing space—you’re managing clarity.
 Too much information can dilute the model’s focus, making it harder for the AI to prioritize what matters most.
 When everything is included, nothing stands out.
 Trimming helps sharpen the AI’s attention so it zeroes in on the work you actually want to do next.

 3. **Copy the summary.**

 4. **Open a new chat window.**
    Paste the summary in first.
 Then, type your new prompt *above* it—the instruction that tells the AI what to do next.

-Absolutely.
-Here’s the fully revised **“Wrapping Up”** section with the original "Why This Works" insights embedded as past-tense reflections, integrated smoothly into the narrative:

 ---